Dzielinski93/The_Circle_Of_Fortune/readme.md

 PS In future, i want to save the best scores on server.

 The application uses the API from the website: https://opentdb.com/api.php?amount=50&category=18&type=multiple, which give us 50 question with multiple answers.

+To run APP you need to write in terminal:

+1. npm install
+2. npm run dev